composer/composer/doc/00-intro.md

 > **Note:** For information on changing your PATH, please read the
 > [Wikipedia article](https://en.wikipedia.org/wiki/PATH_(variable)) and/or use Google.

-Now just run `composer` in order to run Composer instead of `php composer.phar`.
+Now run `composer` in order to run Composer instead of `php composer.phar`.

 ## Installation - Windows